-These hands-on addition and subtraction activities help kids to create number stories and solve word problems.
+These addition and subtraction activities help kids to create number stories and solve word problems.

 Addition Number Story Mats & Task Cards